-I love having eggs for breakfast and it’s amazing how versatile they are especially in Mediterranean and Middle Eastern cuisines.
-From Italian baked eggs to yeralma yumurta and Persian spinach and eggs, we love having flavorful egg dishes for breakfast and brunch!
+I love having eggs for breakfast and it's amazing how versatile they are, especially in Mediterranean and Middle Eastern cuisines.
+From Italian baked eggs to yeralma yumurta (potatoes and eggs) and Persian spinach and eggs, we love having flavorful egg dishes for breakfast and brunch!
 This Turkish poached eggs recipe called cilbir is another favorite Mediterranean breakfast I hope you'll enjoy!

 What is Çılbır?